nordeim/Account-Bookkeeping/project_test_guide (previous).md

 ### 3.5.
 Running Asynchronous Tests

-Tests involving `async def` functions are automatically discovered and run by `pytest` when `pytest-asyncio` is installed (it is a dev dependency). `pytest-asyncio` is configured with `asyncio_mode = auto` in `pyproject.toml`, which handles most asynchronous test cases seamlessly.
+Tests involving `async def` functions are automatically discovered and run by `pytest` when `pytest-asyncio` is installed (it is a dev dependency).
+Typically, `pytest-asyncio` is configured with `asyncio_mode = auto` (often set in `pyproject.toml` or `pytest.ini`, or as a default), which handles most asynchronous test cases seamlessly.

 ## 4. Viewing Test Results